chudeyang0225/ssport/README.md

 -p: Check iptables for opened port in list.

 # push2google.py
 Fill in the script url into the file and run by 'python push2google.py'.
 Cronjob recommended.
-In google sheets paste the script:
+Maximum row limited to 200000 Rename the target sheet to 'Raw', In google sheets paste the script:
 ```JavaScript
 function appendLines(worksheet, csvData) {
   var ss = SpreadsheetApp.openById("ONLINE.FILE.ID.CODE");